pebblesandweeds/rccl_gpu_matmul/docs/source/rccl_gpu_matmul.rst

   Simple matrix multiplication on single GPU

-Distributed Implementation
+Distributed Matrix Multiplication
-^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To address the limitations of single-GPU implementations, we can leverage multiple GPUs within a single host machine to distribute both the memory requirements and computational load.
-Our implementation adopts a horizontal partitioning strategy for matrix A while broadcasting matrix B in its entirety to all participating GPUs.
+Extending beyond a single device, we can leverage multiple GPUs within a host system to dramatically increase both computational throughput and available memory.
+The key lies in efficiently partitioning the workload while minimizing data transfers between devices.

-Core implementation features:

-* **Data Distribution**:
+Our distributed implementation employs a horizontal partitioning strategy that balances computational efficiency with communication overhead through several key mechanisms:

-    - Matrix A split horizontally across GPUs
-    - Matrix B broadcast in full to each GPU
+* **Matrix Distribution** - Matrix A is split horizontally across GPUs while matrix B is broadcast in its entirety to each device, allowing independent processing of matrix partitions using rocBLAS primitives.

-* **Computation Flow**:
-    - Each GPU processes its partition independently
-    - Results consolidated via RCCL allGather operation

-* **Key Benefits**:
-    - Minimal inter-GPU communication during computation
-    - Balanced workload distribution
-    - Efficient memory utilization
+* **Result Consolidation**: The system combines partial results from each device through RCCL's allGather operation, constructing the final output matrix

+* **Performance Optimization**: The approach maximizes efficiency through balanced computational load from the horizontal split of A, eliminating the inter-GPU communication by broadcasting B, and minimal overhead during result collection via allGather

+Through these design choices, we transform our earlier single-GPU implementation into a scalable distributed system that preserves the computational efficiency of rocBLAS while extending across multiple devices.

 .. figure:: _static/matmul_rccl_workflow.png
    :alt: Distributed Matrix Multiplication Workflow
    :align: center

-   Workflow of distributed matrix multiplication across multiple GPUs
+   Distributed matrix multiplication across multiple GPUs

+Broadcasting matrix B instead of partitioning offers advantages for deep learning workloads, despite higher per-GPU memory usage.
+This approach eliminates inter-GPU communication since matrix B represents stable parameters (model weights during inference, parameter gradients during training) while matrix A contains the changing data stream (input activations or training examples).
+Computing even a single element C[i,j] of the output requires both the complete ith row of A and jth column of B - chunking B would force GPUs to constantly exchange partial results during computation rather than just at initialization and completion.
+The efficiency stems from this asymmetry - maintaining a complete copy of B on each device amortizes the initial broadcast cost across multiple computations of streaming A matrices.
+While alternatives like `Cannon's algorithm <https://en.wikipedia.org/wiki/Cannon%27s_algorithm>`_ provide more memory-efficient partitioning, the additional coordination overhead makes broadcasting B preferable given modern GPU memory capacities and deep learning's characteristic reuse of parameter matrices across batches.

 Distribution Strategy
 ^^^^^^^^^^^^^^^^^^^^^